-“East Durham is an area that has considerable social, economic, and health challenges.
+"East Durham is an area that has considerable social, economic, and health challenges.
 But we have to take a step back and emphasize how vibrant the area that we work in is.
-It’s common for a lot of non-resident experts to start with the long...read more
+It's common for a lot of non-resident experts to start with the long laundry list of...read more

 We are proud to announce our latest grant recipients.
 In September, The Fletcher Foundation Board of Directors voted to approve grants to eight nonprofit organizations, totaling $915,000, including multi-year grants.
 These partnerships demonstrate our strong...read more

 CONVERSATIONS AT FLETCHER

 Evan Walker-Wells, Scalawag Magazine